norswap/autumn/doc/A3-how-autumn-works.md

 Each kind of parser is a subclass of [`Parser`] which overrides its `boolean doparse(Parse)` method.
 `doparse` is a protected method used to implement `boolean Parser#parse(Parse)`, which is the method that triggers the parser.
-The reason for the separation of both method is that `parse` takes care of some bookkeeping automatically.
+The reason for the separation of both methods is that `parse` takes care of some bookkeeping automatically.

-Together, these methods fullfill the function of parsing, and so by reading and modifying a `Parse` object.
+Together, these methods fullfill the function of parsing, and do so by reading and modifying a `Parse` object.
 As the name implies, this represents a "parse" over an input.
 A `Parse` contains, amongst other things, the input, the current position within the input, the position of the furthest error encountered so far and a stack to build an AST (see later in TODO).

-Currently, parses admit two different types of input, either a `String` or a list of objects. [*1]
+Currently, parses admit two different types of input, either a `String` or a list of objects. ([*1])

-A parser checks if it matches the input by calling subparsers, or by direct comparison against characters or objects (via `Parse#char_at(index)` or `Parse#object_at(index)`).
+A parser checks if it matches the input by calling subparsers, or by direct comparison against characters or objects (via [`Parse#char_at(index)`] or [`Parse#object_at(index)`]).

 `doparse` must return `true` if the parse succeeded, in which case it must set `Parse#pos` past the input that was matched.
 Otherwise, it must return `false` (and `parse` will take care to reset the